klp18/adfs-mobileid/README.md

 * `userPrincipleName`:	this is the username that the user authenticates with the primary authentication.
 Example: `tester1@contoso.com`
 * `mobile`:	a telephone number to which the Mobile ID authentication message will be sent to.
 Example: `+41791234567`
+* `serialNumber`:	(only when the config parameter `UserSerialNumberPolicy` has a non-default value) the serial number of the user.
+Example: `MIDCHE0123456789`

-For Mobile ID authentication, both attributes must be defined.
+For Mobile ID authentication, `userPrincipleName` and `mobile` must be defined.

 ### Configuration change